patarapolw/kaguya/out/Kaguya talk.md

 [DISC] We want to talk about Kaguya - Chapter 145 <https://redd.it/q7ewng>

 [DISC] We Want to Talk About Kaguya - Chapter 146 <https://redd.it/qbi63q>

+PRAW search results not matching Reddit search <https://redd.it/mpgefk>

+Which version of the first four seasons of Samurai Jack should I get?
+DVD or iTunes? <https://redd.it/60mnug>